Ippokratis/Roll-a-ball/about.md

 title: About this blog
 ---

-In this blog you will find tips 'n tricks about Unity shaders and scripts.
+In this blog you will find a written version of the Roll-a-ball Unity tutorial